-OPS's 211 federal inspection and enforcement staff and 433 state inspectors are responsible for regulating nearly 3,000 companies that operate 2.8 million miles of pipelines, 164 liquefied natural gas plants, 402 underground gas storage fields, 8,412 hazardous liquid breakout tanks.
-Through PHMSA oversight programs, serious pipeline incidents have decreased by 70% over the last twenty years.
+OPS's 207 federal inspection and enforcement staff and 435 state inspectors are responsible for regulating nearly 3,000 companies that operate nearly 3 million miles of pipelines, 168 liquefied natural gas plants, 400 underground gas storage fields, and 8,692 hazardous liquid breakout tanks.
+Through PHMSA oversight programs, serious pipeline incidents have decreased by 72% over the last twenty years.

-OPS personnel spent 75 percent of their time conducting safety-related activities, including inspections and failure investigations on the ground, in the lab, and at the office, as well as enforcement and public outreach.
-In 2020, OPS inspectors had to work under the constraints imposed by Covid-19, which prevented much of the travel and in-person inspection activities that are normally conducted.
-Even in this challenging period, OPS initiated 566 inspections of pipeline operators.
-Pipeline safety personnel worked a total of 20,043 days: 11,854 days in the office and 3,137 days out of the office and 2,512 virtual days.
+OPS personnel spent 70 percent of their time conducting safety-related activities, including inspections and failure investigations on the ground, in the lab, and at the office, as well as enforcement and public outreach.
+In 2022, OPS inspectors initiated 765 inspections of pipeline operators.
+Pipeline safety personnel worked a total of 18,373 days: 8,757 days in the office and 6,612 days out of the office and 3,003 virtual days.
 These figures do not include time spent by state inspection personnel who are funded largely by PHMSA.
 The allocation of OPS staff time is:

 - 5% investigating pipeline system failures;